Urunov/Spring-Boot-Hibernate-Database/README.md

 # SpringBoot-Database
-##

 1. Project-1.
-Spring Boot RestAPI JDBC MySQL Gradle
+Spring Boot REST API JDBC MySQL Gradle

+2. Project-2.
+Spring Boot REST API JDBC MySQL Maven Family Member small project provides Spring Boot and JDBC template (using MySQL) implementation.
+In case of, Spring Boot using Maven configuration, and DB (database) using JDBC (only template not JPA ).

 # Core data for Spring Boot with Database